Colorectal cancer: Microbiome and infectious agents

-Several studies show that tumors are consistently associated with reduced microbial diversity and the enrichment of specific taxa capable of promoting inflammation and immune modulation.
+Several studies show that tumors are consistently associated with reduced microbial diversity and the enrichment of specific taxa that promote inflammation and immune modulation.
 Fusobacterium species are enriched in colorectal cancer tissue compared with adjacent normal mucosa, suggesting a selective tumor microenvironment for these bacteria.
 Recent experimental work has shown that membrane vesicles derived from selected Clostridioides difficile strains can induce epithelial–mesenchymal transition in colonic epithelial cells, providing mechanistic insights into how this pathogen may contribute to colorectal carcinogenesis.

 Other pathogens have also been linked to colorectal carcinogenesis.
 Studies report enrichment of Clostridia and other pro-inflammatory taxa in tumor tissue, accompanied by production of metabolites with mutagenic potential and changes in host gene expression.
-Other studies similarly suggest that patients with a higher "dysbiosis index," characterized by expansion of pathogenic taxa such as Escherichia coli and Fusobacterium nucleatum and depletion of beneficial genera like Bifidobacterium and Lactobacillus, may carry an increased risk of developing colorectal cancer.
+Other studies similarly suggest that patients with a higher "dysbiosis index", characterized by expansion of pathogenic taxa such as Escherichia coli and Fusobacterium nucleatum and depletion of beneficial genera like Bifidobacterium and Lactobacillus, may carry an increased risk of developing colorectal cancer.

 Collectively, these findings support the view that disturbances in the gut microbiome can influence colorectal carcinogenesis through multiple mechanisms.